‘It’s definitely been tough’: Family of Rochester man killed in crossfire inch closer to justice

 “It’s definitely been tough,” said Anthony-Dounte Simmon, Morgan’s nephew.

 Police say Morgan wasn’t the intended target, and he was caught in crossfire while trying to flee.
-“We feel better that it wasn’t intended for him,” said Simmons.
+“We feel better that it wasn’t intended for him,” Simmons said.

 Family and friends plan on remembering him for all his quirks, hard work, and compassion.